(ole SAL a zeen)

 Animal studies have demonstrated fetal developmental toxicities.
 There are no well-controlled studies in pregnant women.
 Use during pregnancy only if clearly necessary.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience cramps, nausea, diarrhea, or joint pain.
-Have patient report immediately to prescriber signs of liver problems (dark urine, feeling tired, lack of appetite, nausea, abdominal pain, light-colored stools, vomiting, or yellow skin or eyes), severe abdominal pain, bloody diarrhea, urinary retention, change in amount of urine passed, angina, tachycardia, arrhythmia, shortness of breath, bruising, or bleeding (HCAHPS).
+• Patient may experience abdominal pain, abdominal cramps, nausea, or headache.
+Have patient report immediately to prescriber signs of kidney problems (urinary retention, hematuria, change in amount of urine passed, or weight gain) or diarrhea (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.